 - Binge eating – eating large quantities of food in a short time on a frequent basis whether you’re hungry or not

-How Often Do Eating Disorders and Substance Abuse Co-Occur?
+How Often Do Eating Disorders and Substance Use Disorder Co-Occur?

 Co-occurring disorders don’t typically happen by coincidence but rather share certain characteristics that draw them together.
 A 2019 review of research on eating disorders and drug use shows 50 percent of people living with ED also struggled with alcohol or drug abuse.
-Compared to the general population, people ED sufferers are five times more likely to engage in substance abuse.
-Among substance abusers, as much as 35 percent also had eating disorders.
+Compared to the general population, people ED sufferers are five times more likely to engage in substance use disorder.
+Among substance use disorderrs, as much as 35 percent also had eating disorders.
 This rate is 11 times greater than what occurs in the general population.

 Stimulant drugs, such as cocaine and amphetamines are the most commonly abused for their slimming and euphoric effects, however, people with ED may abuse other substances for the same reasons, including: Heroin, Alcohol, Emetics, Caffeine, Nicotine, Diuretics, Diet pills, Insulin, and Thyroid medications.

 Whether you have an eating or substance use disorder or you suspect a loved one has a problem, there will no doubt be questions about everything from symptoms to dangers to treatment and support options.
 Below are some resources — both for educational and treatment purposes — to help you on your way.